cvmfs/doc-cvmfs/cpt-repo.rst

 containing only a single file called ``new_repository``.
 The next steps describe how to change the repository content.

+The repository name resembles a DNS scheme but it does not need to reflect any real server name.
+It is supposed to be a globally unique name that indicates where/who the publishing of content takes place.
+A repository name must only contain alphanumeric characters plus ``-``, ``_``, and ``.`` and it is limited to a length of 60 characters.

 Repositories for Volatile Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^